author logo, Pat Cryer, webmaster

 The school blazer worn with a striped summer dress.

-Hover to enlarge to see the stripes and badge more clearly.
+Tap/click to enlarge to see the badge more clearly.

 My mother, like many mothers in those years of austerity, always made my summer dresses, but it was a difficult task because the required material was moygashel which frayed very badly indeed.
 Numerous mothers must have complained, as in later years the fabric was changed to a lighter weight cotton.
 The three colours, though, were still allowed, which did strike me as strange.